cloudposse/terraform-aws-organization-access-role/README.md

 ![OrganizationAccountAccessRole](images/OrganizationAccountAccessRole.png)
-*Organization account access role*
+*Organization Account Access Role as Viewed from the AWS Web Console*

 ## Introduction

-y default, when you create a member account as part of your Organization, AWS automatically creates `OrganizationAccountAccessRole` in the member account.
+By default, when you create a member account as part of your Organization, AWS automatically creates `OrganizationAccountAccessRole` in the member account.

 The role grants admin permissions to the member account to delegated IAM users in the master account.